rabyyuson/minimalist/README.md

 # Minimalist

-A tiny boilerplate for start your awesome modern Single Page Application (SPA)!
+A tiny boilerplate for starting modern SPAs.

 ### Installing